AljoschaMeyer/pavo-bootstrap/reference.md

 Special forms are application literals whose first item is one of the following identifiers: `sf-quote`, `sf-do`, `sf-if`, `sf-set!`, `sf-throw`, `sf-try`, and `sf-lambda`.
 Checking special form syntax of a value proceeds recursively.

-If the value is an identifier, symbol, nil, boolean, int, float, char, string, bytes, keyword, function, cell or opaque, the check finishes successfully.
+If the value is an identifier, symbol, nil, bool, int, float, char, string, bytes, keyword, function, cell or opaque, the check finishes successfully.
 To check an array, set, or map in an environment `E`, all inner values are checked.
 When checking an application, if it is a special form, it must satisfy the criteria outlined below.
 Then, if it is not a `sf-quote` form, all inner values are checked.

 ```pavo
 (sf-quote (sf-if)) # this is ok - the sf-if is malformed, but that's ok because it is quoted